vertuzz/fullstack-challenge/README.md

 4. **Frontend Development**:
     - Implement the frontend using Vue.js.
-    - Once logged in, users should see their property list.
+    - Once logged in, users should see the property list.
     - Each property in the list should display:
         - Full Address
         - Class Description